febaisi/ListenableWorkerExample/README.md

 a piece of code to follow for the ListenableWorker implementation with Kotlin, which should be widely used since this is the right way to retrieve Locations using WorkManager.

-Even though it's a simple project I tried to fit it in the MVVM pattern, so it also covers a little bit of:
+Even though it's a simple project I tried to use the MVVM pattern, so it also covers a little bit of:
 - Basic kodein -> Kotlin dependency injection
 - ModelViews
 - ViewModelProviders